nsssayom/stochastic_gradient_descent/readme.md

 ## License

-This project is licensed under the GNU Lublic License.
+This project is licensed under the GNU Public License.

 ## Reference